mattwalo32/blackjack/DEVELOPMENT.md

 ### Testing
 I added catch2 testing to the project this week.
 I wrote about 45 assertions to test various clases and helper methods.

+### Graphics
+I just started implementing the graphics.
+I found free images to use for the background of the game and for each card.
+Most of my work next week will be finishing up the graphics.

+# Week Four (12/4 - 12/11)